google-cloud-nightscout/google-cloud-nightscout.github.io/docs/Scratch_VM.md

 Confirm the creation of the machine.
 And your virtual machine will be created.

-If you experience any problems, you can proceed with our original instructions that you can find further doen this page.
-But, please report the problem to [us](https://github.com/NightscoutFoundation/xDrip/discussions/new?category=general).
+If you experience any problems, you can proceed with our original instructions that you can find further down this page.
+But, please report the problem to us by opening a discussion [here](https://github.com/NightscoutFoundation/xDrip/discussions).

 ---